 Get Connected Volunteers who volunteer with the Richmond RCMP and the City of Richmond help us meet our service delivery commitments while increasing our reach into the community that we serve.
 Our volunteers conduct a wide variety of crime prevention and community engagement activities on behalf of the Richmond RCMP detachment.
-The work volunteers perform strengthens our community and contributes towards our goal of keeping Richmond safe and vibrant.An RCMP volunteer:· works collaboratively with the RCMP· is officially screened into the RCMP, including mandatory security clearances· is oriented to the RCMP mission, vision and values· receives training necessary to carry out the activities associated with their positionWhy Volunteer?· Give back to the community· Connect with police· Meet new friends· Take on new challenges· Gain experience· Have Fun!Diverse Opportunities· Community Events· Information Sessions· Home and Business Outreach· Lock Out Auto Crime· Speed Watch· Stolen Auto Recovery· Cell Watch· Foot Patrols· Bike Patrols· and many more .Do You Have What it Takes?· Are you a Canadian citizen or permanent resident?· Are you a resident of Richmond?· Are you 18 years of age or older?· Are you able to obtain and maintain an RCMP security clearance?· Do you possess good oral and written communication skills?· Are you able to meet the physical requirements of the desired program?Commitments· One-year commitment to the program· Contribute eight hours per month· Complete basic initial training and participate in on-going training· Be placed on a six-month probation period after basic training.Note: Volunteer applications require a criminal record, reliability and vulnerable sector checks, the completion of a secondary application, and a suitability interview.
+The work volunteers perform strengthens our community and contributes towards our goal of keeping Richmond safe and vibrant.An RCMP volunteer:· works collaboratively with the RCMP· is officially screened into the RCMP, including mandatory security clearances· is oriented to the RCMP mission, vision and values· receives training necessary to carry out the activities associated with their positionWhy Volunteer?· Give back to the community· Connect with police· Meet new friends· Take on new challenges· Gain experience· Have Fun!Diverse Opportunities· Community Events· Information Sessions· Home and Business Outreach· Lock Out Auto Crime· Speed Watch· Stolen Auto Recovery· Cell Watch· Foot Patrols· Bike Patrols· and many more .Do You Have What it Takes?· Are you a Canadian citizen or permanent resident with 5 years residency in Canada?· Are you a resident of Richmond?· Are you 18 years of age or older?· Are you able to obtain and maintain an RCMP security clearance?· Do you possess good oral and written communication skills?· Are you able to meet the physical requirements of the desired program?Commitments· One-year commitment to the program· Contribute eight hours per month· Complete basic initial training and participate in on-going training· Be placed on a six-month probation period after basic training.Note: Volunteer applications require a criminal record, reliability and vulnerable sector checks, the completion of a secondary application, and a suitability interview.

 Minimum age: 18